 Journals

-Library current policy is to hold periodic reviews of Serials to ensure that the most cost-effective collection is being maintained for the research and teaching needs of our users.
-The Library will give priority to acquiring serials in e-format
+The library's current policy is to hold periodic reviews of Serials to ensure that the most cost-effective collection is being maintained for the research and teaching needs of our users.
+The Library will give priority to acquiring serials in digital format.

 Government Publications

-Policy for Govt. publications recognises that government documents are in themselves a source of primary research material and published by their own channels.
+Policy for Government publications recognizes that government documents are in themselves a source of primary research material and are published by their own channels.
 They are therefore collected extensively for each subject as per requirements.
-Coverage of official publications of the Govt. of India is a top priority
+Coverage of official publications of the Government of India is a top priority.

 Other Reading Material in e-format

 The library will collect relevant material in digital format.
-Reading materials may be withdrawn if superseded by new formats or because of obsolescent technology (e.g. CD-Rom by Online data that accessed through web-based links/ services).
-The Library will give priority to acquiring materials in electronic format where this gives: enhanced service quality for the library users in terms of access and use of the resource, value for money for the college, assurance of long-term access to the e-content
+Reading materials may be withdrawn if superseded by new formats or because of obsolescent technology (e.g. CD-ROM by Online data that is accessed through web-based links/ services).
+The Library will give priority to acquiring materials in electronic format where this gives: enhanced service quality for the library users in terms of access and use of the resource, value for money for the college, assurance of long-term access to the e-content.

 Cartographic Material/ Maps